WOWRainbowUI/RainbowUI-Retail/AddOns/ButtonForge/ReadMe.txt

 History:
+24-Jul-2024		v1.3.0.1 - Updated toc to WoW v11 (110000), and renamed addon in toc to ButtonForge (removed the space from the name)
 16-Jul-2024		v1.3.0.0 - Beta version for WoW v11 The War Within
 13-May-2024		v1.2.2.6 - Better support potions of different quality tiers (use item link to trigger instead of item name, and show the quality overlay on buttons)
 10-May-2024		v1.2.2.5 - Updated Interface version to 100207